 I like to say that Red Barn is where I got the training wheels off and started playing around with CVap.
 The larger ones are powerful, 220 volts, and you can fill them and heat them up to 200 degrees in less than 90 minutes.
 The two CVaps at the restaurant where I am now, Wiltshire at the Speed, has 110-volt units.
 They work great but take a little more time to heat up.
 Another thing about the 220-volt units is you can put in and pull stuff out all night long and the atmosphere never changes.
 They’re amazing.

 Just like we did at Artesano, we were using them to reheat starches and sauces in heat-proof quart containers.
 Not only did they heat up incredibly fast in 100 percent humidity, it was a great way to control portions by breaking them down into quarts.
 They were the perfect size to heat up fast and evenly and then hold them.
 We’d keep those set on 150 F. But at Red Barn, where we did so much more volume, I’d set it on different stages.
 We started with 90 minutes of 200-degree heat and then I’d dropped it down to 155 F for holding.

 Talk about the increased volume and how you used CVap to adjust to that.

 We’d have big prep days where everything was cooked to finished product, “quarted” and cooled properly.
 Then, when we got ready for each day’s service, we reheated them in the CVap as we needed them.

-Where did you start learning so much about CVap®: online, networking with users, hands-on?
+Where did Reed Johnson start learning so much about CVap: online, networking with users, hands-on?

 A little bit of all of it.
 Winston has a lot of good material online, and there are a lot of YouTube videos out there.
-Being friends with (Winston Industries director of innovation) Barry Yates is helpful, too.
+Being friends with the late Barry Yates was helpful, too.
 He told me lots of different methods we could apply to what we were doing.